kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ## Sorting the result set

-If you want to sort your result set in a different order than the `_score` default sort or compound the `_score` sort with other fields, you can specify the sort order alongside to the query:
+If you want to sort your result set in a different order than the `_score` default sort or compound the `_score` sort with other fields, you can specify the sort order in the query:

 ```bash
 #!/bin/bash